So you did it again. You ignored all the warnings to wear gloves when cutting peppers, and now you have hot pepper hands. You’re not alone.

 Repeat this process multiple times if the burn does not seem to be soothed after one wash.
 The more intense the burn, the more scrubbing will be required to remove all the oils.

 Tip: Use a soft toothbrush or a gentle sponge to scrub under your fingernails with the dish soap.

 We do not advise that you use dish soap in your mouth or on your lips.
 Many dish soaps are toxic when ingested, so only use dish soap externally.

-Similar to a sunburn, you can try applying some aloe vera gel to your spicy pepper burn.
-Aloe can help increase blood circulation and provide some temporary relief for chili burns on the skin.
-This can be used after all of the other methods have been tried first, or if you don’t have any of the other ingredients.
+Aloe vera can be used after all of the other methods have been tried first, or if you don’t have any of the other ingredients on hand.

 The first thing to know is that spicy peppers won’t blind you.
 Unless you’ve dumped pure capsaicin in your eyes, the burn will subside.
 So don’t go putting chemicals in your eyes trying to stop the burn.
 It won’t help, and you might cause more damage to your eyes than relief!

 With the eyes, there is really only one method to help alleviate a jalapeno burn.

 Once again, we call on the cow gods to help us.
 Soak a paper towel in high-fat, ice-cold milk.
 Squeeze out excess milk, and then lay the cold paper towel over your closed eye.
 This should provide some quick relief.